wing5wong/artisan-whs-static/source/_courses/ENE0.md

 ---
 **Purpose:**

-To teach students to study, use and enjoy the English language and its literature, communicated orally, visually and in writing, across a range of contexts.
+To explore, understand, use and enjoy the English language and its literature, communicated orally, visually and in writing, across a range of contexts.

 **Content:**